Step 1: Inquiry

-Complete and submit the online inquiry form or the the biographical portion of the SSATB or TABS common application.
+Complete and submit the online inquiry form or the biographical portion of The Standard Application Online, Gateway to Prep Schools, or the Association of Board Schools (TABS) application.
 International applicants can also call the office of Admission 207-824-7777.

 Step 2: Interview